tahirshn/analyzer3/README.md

 import sqlparse
-from sqlparse.sql import Identifier, Comparison, Parenthesis from sqlparse.tokens import Keyword, Punctuation from typing import List, Dict, Any import json
+from sqlparse.sql import Identifier, Comparison, Parenthesis, Where from sqlparse.tokens import Keyword, Punctuation from typing import List, Dict, Any import json